iturdikulov/notes/gnu readline.md

 ---
-title: GNU Readline
 date: 2023-02-03
 draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# GNU Readline

 NEXT: I really need work on it.
 This also avaiable in Python interactive shell.